 To draw a layer with heat map symbology, follow these steps:

-- Select a point feature layer in the Contents pane.
-On the Feature Layer, tab, in the Drawing group, click the Symbology drop-down arrow and click Heat Map .
+- Choose a point feature layer in the Contents pane.
+On the Feature Layer tab, in the Drawing group, click the Symbology drop-down arrow and click Heat Map .

 - Set the Radius property to control the area searched when calculating the density of features.
 The radius is a set distance specified in screen unit points.

 - Optionally, choose an attribute field with numeric data for Weight field to weight the density calculation by attribute values, and choose a Color scheme setting.

 - Set Rendering quality to Fastest to speed up the drawing time of your map or Best to maximize image quality.

 - On the vertical color bar, optionally do either or both of the following:

 - Double-click the upper and lower legend labels to rename them.
 By default, they read Sparse and Dense.
 These labels are shown in the Contents pane and in legends on a layout.

-- Slide the high or low values along the color bar to restrict the color distribution, effectively making a "hotter" or "cooler" map.
+- Slide the high or low stop values along the histogram bar to restrict the color distribution, effectively making a "hotter" or "cooler" map.
 This is an effective approach when there are a few extreme outlier values that otherwise wash out the symbology.